 I had the pleasure of running the 2013 Berlin Marathon.
-If you're running the Berlin Marathon and need tips on what to eat, what to see and do while you're visiting for the marathon, read my article titled "Highlights of the Abbott World Marathon Majors: Berlin, Chicago and NYC Marathons".
+If you're running the Berlin Marathon and need tips on what to eat, what to see and do while you're visiting for the marathon, read my article titles "Highlights of the Abbott World Marathon Majors: Berlin, Chicago and NYC Marathons" and “Eat.
+Sleep.
+Run: Berlin”.
 Also if you're wondering how you can run the Berlin Marathon, click here for my article titled "How to Get Into an Abbott World Marathon Major."
 Another helpful article if you're running an Abbott World Marathon Major: "Make the Most of Your World Marathon Major".

 WHERE TO STAY: I stayed at the Mandala Hotel when I visited.
 My highlights article discusses restaurant specifics and more.

 Capacity Inaugural Race Largest Field Estimated Spectators Prize Purse

 40,000 1974 36,527 finishers (2013) 1 Million $416,629 *